panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - i don't know if the extra $10 in Minecraft for Nintendo Switch is the cost of Super Mario Mash-up Pack, or it was the tax and the mash-up pack was actually free by using the word "include", either way i paid for it or i claimed that so i own it, but then i would either risk rich [karen](https://en.wikipedia.org/wiki/Karen_(slang)) threats for putting in or community backlash for not putting in. and since there's multiples of that in the internet, i am not going to risk rich [karen](https://en.wikipedia.org/wiki/Karen_(slang)) threats for putting it in anyways.

 ## Why is this file existed?
 Explain like I'm 5.
-- I found skins from Super Mario Mashup Pack were not cross-platform the hard way, I made bug reports for that, I upvoted [one "suggession" in Minecraft Feedback](https://feedback.minecraft.net/hc/en-us/community/posts/360021759332--Licensed-Content-Super-Mario-mashup), I begged Mojang for Super Mario Mash-up Pack in PC and mobile, Mojang said it was licensing issue and planned platform exclusivity and told me to blame Nintendo, muted me begging and finding out the truth, i cannot contact Nintendo cuz it's unrelated to all of methods.
+- I found skins from Super Mario Mashup Pack were not cross-platform the hard way, I made bug reports for that, I upvoted [one "suggession" in Minecraft Feedback](https://feedback.minecraft.net/hc/en-us/community/posts/360021759332--Licensed-Content-Super-Mario-mashup), I begged Mojang for Super Mario Mash-up Pack in PC and mobile, Mojang said it was licensing issue and / or planned platform exclusivity, went too far and got myself muted / banned.
+I cannot contact Nintendo cuz it's unrelated to all of methods.
 So I had to call them out.
 - i had discovered a workaround to the issue i am having, and created a bug report with the workaround as an workaround, in a fit of rage.
-- For PC it's Microsoft Windows (and Apple MacOS if there were one), for mobile it's iOS, iPadOS, Android and Fire.
+- For PC it's Microsoft Windows, for mobile it's iOS, iPadOS, Android and Fire.
 - Did not include XBOX and PS because these are consoles from Nintendo's competitors.

 ### the beg was also about making Super Mario Mash-up Pack available to multiple platforms for following reasons (orders from common to ridiculous):